aatamgajjar/Machine-Learning-A-Z/README.md

 This course has been designed by two professional Data Scientists to share their knowledge and help one learn complex theory, algorithms, and coding libraries in a simple way.

 This is a step-by-step into the World of Machine Learning.
-With every tutorial, one will be able to develop new skills and improve their understanding of this challenging yet lucrative sub-field of Data Science.

 This course is fun and exciting, but at the same time, we dive deep into Machine Learning.
 It is structured the following way: